Bluebird Mach 1.1

 The compact size of the rocket motors enabled Norris to design a vehicle with a very low cross-sectional area.
 A dart-like configuration was chosen, with two closely paired front wheels behind the nose-mounted cockpit and two rear wheels 8 ft apart, faired into stabilising fins.
 The design was expected to be inherently stable in a straight line.
 The main structure of the car was both elegant and simple, yet it would ensure significant torsional strength and also allow separate storage of the two liquids used as the propellant.
 The main chassis would be a flat box-like steel structure with internal rib strengthening (by contrast, the chassis of Bluebird CN7 was a honeycomb aluminium sandwich).
 This would provide the frame to which were attached the rocket engines, one above and one below, as well as the propellant tanks – hydrogen peroxide on top, kerosene underneath to keep two very volatile fuels apart.
 The frame would also house the torsion bar rear suspension.
 Clad in a slim pencil-shaped body with rear outrigger fins, the vehicle would feature a recumbent driving position.
 The wheels were to be machined from solid aluminium billets.
 As they were not required for propulsion, but merely to support the car, there would be no need for tyres.

 Various dimensions were considered and eventually a full-scale mock-up of the car was built measuring 27 ft 8 in long, 8 ft 6 in wide at the rear wheels, with an overall height of just 3 ft 7 in.
 Ground clearance was projected to be only 4.5 in, giving Bluebird Mach 1.1 a very low centre of gravity and roll centre.
 The predicted weight was 1600 kg including propellants.
 Bluebird Mach 1.1 would thus have a power-to-weight ratio of 22000 bhp per tonne.

 Interest in the project was such the Jamaican Government offered to construct a 14 mi track to host the record.

 After Campbell's death, the project continued at a low key for some years, still involving Leo Villa, with Norris as Design Consultant from 1968-1971.
 In 1973, Nigel McKnight became involved, but failed to raise the necessary sponsorship.

 The model disappeared and its present whereabouts are unknown.
-It was possibly buried in building foundations, along with the wrecked sponsons Bluebird K7.
+It was possibly buried in building foundations, along with the wrecked sponsons of the Bluebird K7.

 The project is little-known today, although some model makers offer replicas.

 The full story of Campbell's stillborn rocket car is told in 'Donald Campbell Bluebird and The Final Record Attempt' published in late 2011.